 Why do retail prop firms focus on evaluation fees instead of trading profits?

 Retail prop firms place a strong emphasis on evaluation fees because they offer a steady and predictable income.
 Unlike trading profits, which can fluctuate based on market conditions and how well traders perform, these fees are paid upfront.
-This helps cover the firm’s operational expenses and provides a cushion for financial stability.
+This helps cover the firm’s operational expenses and can support financial stability.

-What’s more, the majority of traders don’t pass the evaluations.
-This creates a statistical edge for the firms, allowing them to stay profitable even when only a small fraction of traders succeed.
+What’s more, many traders don’t pass the evaluations.
+That creates a structural advantage for firms, allowing them to remain profitable even when only a fraction of participants succeed.

 How do retail prop firms manage risk when using simulated accounts for trader evaluations?